 Toward this end, first year students meet twice a term in degree-specific small groups led an alumni practicing in their field.
 Together you will reflect on your ongoing formation, identify resources for vocational development, build capacity for navigating diverse contexts as a practitioner, develop resilience, and grow community with colleagues in your field.

-In order to create a context that allows all students to flourish in our community, regardless of race, sexual/gender identity, age, or theological perspective, we’ve developed cultural programs and underrepresented support.
+In order to create a context that allows all students to thrive in our community, regardless of race, sexual/gender identity, age, or theological perspective, we’ve developed cultural programs and underrepresented student resources.

-Critical Conversations groups are open to all students and meet regularly to engage contemporary cultural event and issues.
+Critical Conversations groups are open to all students and meet regularly to engage contemporary cultural events and social issues.

 Culture & Film

-Culture & Film is a community screening of culturally relevant films and documentaries followed by reflection and discourse.
+Culture & Film is a community screening of culturally relevant films and documentaries followed by reflection and discussion.